 Encounters of the third kind at Planétarium Rio Tinto Alcan!

 For a full visual and sensory immersion, pop in to Montréal’s Planétarium Rio Tinto Alcan!
 An unforgettable experience awaits you!

-On the agenda: back to the future with celestial objects!
+Back to the future with celestial objects!

-In celebration of its 5th anniversary, the Planétarium presents visitor favourites, Continuum, a cosmic poem on the connection between humans and the Universe, and Aurōrae, a voyage from space to the Earth’s core, from Montréal to Yellowknife, which provide an understanding of the electrifying aurora borealis phenomenon.
+The Planétarium presents visitor favourites, Continuum, a cosmic poem on the connection between humans and the Universe, and Aurōrae, a voyage from space to the Earth’s core, from Montréal to Yellowknife, which provide an understanding of the electrifying aurora borealis phenomenon.

 Intended for children age 7 and up, Cosmic Collisions is a show that evokes how the force of gravity enables the formation of planets, stars and galaxies.
 On the other hand, the film EXO presents research findings on the origins of our world and on the presence of life on other planets.

 An exploration of the solar system to track traces of life in the Universe